ferjm/tokfox-server/README.md

 TokFox in action
 ---
-Check [this video](https://vimeo.com/89630213) for a demo of a [TokFox client](https://github.com/ferjm/tokfox-firefoxos-demo) running in Firefox OS, Firefox and Chrome for Android (password protected).
+Check [this video](https://vimeo.com/89703829) for a demo of a [TokFox client](https://github.com/ferjm/tokfox-firefoxos-demo) running in Firefox OS, Firefox and Firefox for Android (password protected).

 Getting TokFox server
 ---